apache/openwhisk/tools/owperf/README.md

 * **Activations** - number of completed activations inside the time frame, counting both trigger activations (based on TS), and action activations (based on AS and AE).
 * **Invocations** - number of successful invocations of complete rules or actions (depending on the activity).
 This is the "service rate" of invocations (assuming errors happen only because OW is overloaded).

-For each counter, the tool reports the total counter value (_abs_), total throughput per second (_tp_), througput of the worker clients without the master (_tpw_) and the master's percentage of throughput relative to workers (_tpd_).
+For each counter, the tool reports the total counter value (_abs_), total throughput per second (_tp_), throughput of the worker clients without the master (_tpw_) and the master's percentage of throughput relative to workers (_tpd_).
 The last two values are important mostly for master apart mode.

 Aside from that, the tool also counts **errors**.
 Failed invocations - of actions, of triggers, or of actions from triggers (via rules) are counted each as an error.
 The tool reports both absolute error count (_abs_) and percent out of requests (_percent_).